-On 31 January 2020, the UK formally withdrew from the EU and entered into an 11-month transition period (the "Transition Period"), which may be extended by agreement until December 2022, during which existing (UK-EU) trading arrangements will continue to apply while substantive negotiations take place regarding the UK's future relationship with the EU.
-It is unclear as at the date of these Listing Particulars whether, as a result of the COVID-19 pandemic or otherwise, there will be an extension of the Transition Period.
+On 31 January 2020, the UK formally withdrew from the EU and entered into an 11-month transition period (the "Transition Period"), during which existing (UK-EU) trading arrangements will continue to apply while substantive negotiations take place regarding the UK's future relationship with the EU.
+While the Transition Period may be extended by agreement until December 2022, on 12 June 2020, the UK announced that it had formally notified the EU that it will not extend the Transition Period.
+While this does not entirely remove the prospect that the Transition Period will be extended (for example, it could be achieved under a new treaty which deals solely with an extension), the likelihood of a further extension is reduced.